chunyin7/notes/uni/comp2017/processes.md

 a deadlock requires:

 - a hold and wait
+    - a process must be holding some resource while waiting for another
 - a mutual exclusion
+    - there must be some resource held in a non-sharable mode
 - a circular wait
+    - there must be a circular chain of 2 or more processes, each holding some resource(s) and waiting for others
 - no pre-emption
+    - resources held by a process must be let go by the same process

 this is especially prone to happen as we cannot determine the execution order of threads